Guy Kouemou: Intercultural Understandings

-Dr. Guy Kouemou is very involved in cultural associations with a focus on intercultural understanding.
-Thus he is honorary board member and co-founder (2000) of the German-African cultural association MAMY-Afrika e.V.
-In his role as the king's representative of the Bangwa, he is also the contact person and representative of the Bangwa peoples in the matter of the handling or return of African art objects in close coordination with the Humboldt Forum in Berlin and the Cameroon House in Berlin.
+Dr. Guy Kouemou is involved in cultural associations with a focus on intercultural understanding.
+Thus, he is honorary board member and co-founder (2000) of the German-African cultural association MAMY-Afrika e.V.
+In his role as the king's representative of the Bangwa, he is also the contact person and representative of the Bangwa peoples in the matter of the handling or return of African art objects in close coordination with the Humboldt Forum in Berlin.
+Furthermore, Dr. Guy Leonard Kouemou is also working with Cameroonian and African works of art, and supports a sustainable manner of returning the pieces which were initially taken away during colonialism.